TSABM/inbre-retina/README.md

 Going to try and fix the code today, if I can just get an image to load properly it will be good progress.

+So far I havent made it to images loading but I did clarify the mvp issue fully.
+If I work quick I may be done refactoring in an hour.

 ## Day 19 6/21/24
 1:15 am - 3:15 pm